travis-perl/helpers/README.md

       * --always-upgrade-modules
         The `cpanm` command will be run without the `--skip-satisfied` option.
-If you are using the Travis caching, you will want to add this flag so that your local lib does not get progressively more out of date over time.
+If you are using Travis caching to cache your installed Perl prereqs, you will want to add this flag so that your local lib does not get progressively more out of date over time.

   * build-perl